Jockey-Club de Paris

 The Jockey Club de Paris is a traditional gentlemen's club and is regarded as the most prestigious of private clubs in Paris.
 It is best remembered as a gathering place of the elite of nineteenth-century French society.
 Today it is decidedly but not exclusively aristocratic.
-The club seat is at 2, rue Rabelais in Paris, near the Champs-Elysées and it hosts the International Federation of Racing Authorities.
+The club seat is at 2, rue Rabelais in Paris, near the Champs-Élysées and it hosts the International Federation of Racing Authorities.

-It has no more official links to the horse-racing industry organisations which are separate professional bodies.
+It no longer has official links to the horse-racing industry organisations, which are separate professional bodies.